Custom Components

 },

-// what to display in inspect mode
+// What to display in debug inspect mode

 inspect() {